Safe Advisor

 For the next mockup, I wanted to show what I felt were the best looking screens: the save, spend, and earn input screens.
 I really liked how these turned out, both in terms of elegance and functionality.

 And there you have it, from Design Brief to Client Mockups in just a few days.
 I do like how it looks, but it isn't exactly accessible, obviously.
-Back then, I only vaguely knew what it meant to design with accessibility in mind, so I was designing for visual hierarchy instead, without any regard for contrast ratios or what the hell a rem was.
+Back then, I only vaguely knew what that even meant, so I was designing for visual hierarchy only, without any regard for contrast ratios or rem units.
+I've learned a lot since then.